CI-Connect/connect-client/README.md

 #### Using environment modules

-To make Connect Client available, use the `module` command as you would any other software module on RCC -- with the exception that you will also need to load the `use.own` module.
+To make Connect Client available, use the `module` command as you would any other software module -- with the exception that you will also need to load the `use.own` module.

     sh$ module load use.own
-    sh$ module load connect-client/0.2
+    sh$ module load connect-client

 #### Without environment modules